Major Research Paper Option

 - June 15: An initial draft of the MRP is due to the supervisor.
 This draft should be a complete, formal document with full citations.
 It is expected that the supervisor and student will meet shortly after the submission date to discuss the draft and plan for subsequent research and writing.

 - Aug.
 1-15: MRP Evaluation.
-Our MRPs no longer have a mandatory oral defence.
-Instead, the MRP draft will be evaluated by am evaluation committee made of up the supervisor, second reader, and graduate coorcinator or designate.
-An oral defence may still be arranged by mutual consent of the student and committee.
-The evaluation. committee will determine whether or not the MRP is to be passed, as well as the extent of revisions (if any), and will inform the student of the results at the conclusion of the evaluation.
+The final draft of the MRP should be submitted to the supervisor by August 1.
+The MRP draft will be evaluated by an evaluation committee made of up the supervisor, reader, and graduate coordinator or designate.
+The evaluation committee will determine whether or not the MRP is to be passed, the extent of revisions (if any), and will inform the student of the results at the conclusion of the evaluation.

 - Jan.
 15: Outline of topic due.
 After preliminary research, students submit a brief (250 word) outline of their proposed topic to the graduate co-ordinator.
 The outline should briefly identify the primary issue(s) to be addressed along with the rationale for the project.
 Students may indicate their preferred supervisor and reader; however, the graduate committee is ultimately responsible for assigning these roles.